Skip to main content

 File and Stitch Count Management

-• Use a transparent background when possible.
+• Use a transparent background whenever possible.

 Special Considerations for Side Areas